ddtlabs/expandJSON/README.md

     <li>
       <code>&lt;regex&gt;</code><br>
       Regexp that must match your devices, readings and values that contain the JSON strings.
-Regepx syntax is the same as used by notify.<br>
+Regexp syntax is the same as used by notify.<br>
       eg. <code>device:reading:.value</code></li><br>

     <li>